 She and her husband have spoken to audiences worldwide and currently reside in North Carolina where scones are called biscuits and are topped with gravy, and tea that is served over ice.

-Former Headteacher and English Advisor, Claire Baldry is the creator of this website.
+Former Headteacher and English Advisor, Claire Baldry, is the creator of this website.
 She lives on the East Sussex coast with her husband, Chris.
-Claire has published four booklets of amusing poetry, an autobiographical novella, and most recently her debut novel about love in later life entitled 'Different Genes'.
+Claire has published five booklets of amusing poetry, an autobiographical novella, and her debut novel about love in later life entitled 'Different Genes'.
 Claire has a very regular schedule of engagements as a speaker and light-hearted performance poet.
-She donates most of the fees to charity.
+She regularly fundraises for charity.

 Claire and her husband were jointly awarded the SE Diabetes UK Fundraising Inspire Award in 2017.

 After a career in education, Maggie Christensen began writing contemporary women's fiction portraying mature women facing life-changing situations.
 Her travels inspire her writing, be it her frequent visits to family in Oregon, USA or her home on Queensland's beautiful Sunshine Coast.
 Maggie writes of mature heroines coming to terms with changes in their lives and the heroes worthy of them.